 Doctors may order the 25(OH)D blood test if a patient reports symptoms such as:

 Certain health conditions may also prompt testing for vitamin D deficiency, including musculoskeletal symptoms, kidney or liver disease, and specific dietary or lifestyle factors.
-Risk factors like older age, dark skin, obesity, limited sun exposure, certain medical conditions (e.g., Crohn's disease, celiac disease), and medications that alter vitamin D metabolism increase the likelihood of being tested.
+Risk factors like older age, dark skin, obesity, limited sun exposure, certain medical conditions (e.g., Crohn's disease, coeliac disease), and medications that alter vitamin D metabolism increase the likelihood of being tested.

 While many people with vitamin D deficiency do not exhibit symptoms, severe cases can lead to bowed legs in children and osteomalacia in adults.
 Identifying and treating vitamin D deficiency is crucial for maintaining overall health and preventing complications associated with hypovitaminosis D.